turbot/steampipe/design/internal_introspection_tables.md

 - The connection states are set to either `pending` (if currently `ready`) or `incomplete` (if not).
   (These states will be updated by RefreshConnections.)
 - The connections are written back to the table
-- RefreshConnections is triggered - this will apply any necessary conneciton updates and set the states of the connections to either `ready` or `error`
+- RefreshConnections is triggered - this will apply any necessary connection updates and set the states of the connections to either `ready` or `error`

 #### steampipe_plugin